Barski-lab/cwl-airflow/docs/readme/how_it_works.md

    If any of the abovementioned parameters was not set the default value will be derived from `[cwl]` section of **airflow.cfg**.
 For additional details refer to [Updating airflow.cfg](./how_to_use.md) section.
 3. **DAG** - directed acyclic graph that describes workflow structure.

+**Note**, for better understanding of CWL specification and its basic principles, please, refer to the official [CWL User Guide](http://www.commonwl.org/user_guide/).

 ## Concepts